 - How to Remove Hair Chalk

 Hair chalk is a temporary hair color solution you apply on dry or wet hair to get the perfect touch of color.
-It’s perfect for embracing a wild neon or pastel hair color trend for a day, as hair chalk is easy to wash out with shampoo without causing damage to your mane.
+It’s a perfect hair makeup product for embracing a wild neon or pastel hair color trend for a day, as hair chalk is easy to wash out with shampoo without causing damage to your mane.

 Well, hair chalk works like temporary hair dye – simple as that.
 For anyone who is familiar with hair dyes, hair crayons should be a piece of cake, and they are even easier to remove.

 Depending on the type, hair chalks are creamy or powdery.
 So when you pick one, make sure it is the type that will give you the bright color you desire.
 If they don’t bring out bright hair colors, however, it means you need this article more than others.

 Hair chalks out there come in various forms and colors.
 How do you know the one (or ones) to pick?
 Which ones will bring out the bright, bold you?
 Check out 5 of the best hair chalks that we recommend – the gorgeous ones!

 1. Splat Hair Chalk

 This is the exact type of hair chalk for you to appear like a beautiful mermaid for a complete day.
 Although it gets off pretty fast, it stays like glue when you add it to dry hair.
 In a single touch of color, your hair will transform into beauty.
 The advantages are clear: it is easy to handle, easy to use, and – most essentially – easy to wash.
 You can get your favorite color from Ulta, or Amazon.